CodeDuckers/Jeff-Injector/README.md

     - *For now it only supports LoadLibraryA*
 - Ability to disable the Anti-Cheat for Marvel Rivals

+# Important
+Every game update a few dll's get added to the game files that can cause GPU crashes for some users when using internal hacks.
+Search and delete/rename [these dll's](https://www.unknowncheats.me/forum/marvel-rivals/691694-reminder-game-updates.html) in your game files.

+Also, make sure you have this command in your launch options:
+`cmd /min /C "set __COMPAT_LAYER=RUNASINVOKER && start "" %command%"`

 # How to Use
 1. Refer to the build instructions or install/extract the latest release `.zip` file
 2. Run `JeffInjector.exe` as administrator